 The Dengue. - This very disagreeable epidemic exists at this time in our city, to an extraordinary extent-we think we are perfectly within bounds when we say, one fourth of our population have had, or now have it, and every hour appears to be adding to the number.
 It made its appearance among us about 2 weeks ago, and should it continue to spread much longer as rapidly as it has done for the last two weeks, not an individual in the city will have escaped.
-It has not in any instance proved fatal; these men refused to confess they had been guilty but the pain is often very acute, and from its fre- of any improper acts-but the Portuguese and the quently attacking a hale brawny man of six feet in black boy had confessed they were Pirates-that height, and 200 pounds weight, in the little finger they sailed from Rio Janeiro the latter part of Noor great toe, with a severity that almost makes him vember last, as a letter of marque and trader, cry out, affords much merriment to those who have bound to the Coast of Africa, after slaves-that | (forms of which can be obtained at this office,) in Bills of Exchange, recovered from or have not yet taken it.
-There having anchored at a place called Gua or Gue, near upon their Lordships of His Majesty's Treasury, at the rate of appears but little sympathy for the sufferer.
-Its St. Thomas, Africa, the Captain and considerable duration is from six hours to three days.
-It is treat- portion of the crew went ashore, when the persons ed mildly-a little salts and snake root and warm remaining on board agreed to turn pirates and run lemonade, to produce perspiration, appears to be off with the vessel-this was about the 26th of Janthe most common prescription, though in some cases uary,-that they disagreed among themselves; it is permitted to come and go without any thing steered for the Island of Ascension, and in sight of time we are writing, about half a dozen persons English ship Morning Star, and murdered some employed in this office are down with it, among them persons whom they took out of her, that about the nearly all our carriers-therefore, we trust we shall latter end of the same month they took an American meet with indulgence from our subscribers, if the ship, from Canton, plundered a part of her cargo, to them.
+It has not in any instance proved fatal but the pain is often very acute, and from its frequently attacking a hale brawny man of six feet in height, and 200 pounds weight, in the little finger or great toe, with a severity that almost makes him cry out, affords much merriment to those who have recovered from or have not yet taken it.
+There appears but little sympathy for the sufferer.
+Its duration is from six hours to three days.
+It is treated mildly-a little salts and snake root and warm lemonade, to produce perspiration, appears to be the most common prescription, though in some cases it is permitted to come and go without any thing being given to check or relieve the pain.
+At the time we are writing, about half a dozen persons English ship Morning Star, and murdered some employed in this office are down with it, among them nearly all our carriers-therefore, we trust we shall meet with indulgence from our subscribers, if the Courier should, for a few days, be irregularly served . to them.